6638maggie-gitau/hostel-managment-system/README.md

 The Hostel Management System was created to provide an organized and user-friendly platform for handling common hostel management activities.

-The project was  built as a practical way to strengthen my skills in **React, JavaScript, Tailwind CSS, component-based development, and React Router**.

 ## ✨ Features

 * 🏠 **Home Page** — Provides an overview of the hostel system.